Managing Investment Risk in the Stock Market

 When undertaking research for my bestselling book, How to Beat the Managed Funds by 20%, I identified that if all anyone did was buy and hold the top 10 shares by market capitalisation over 10 years, their portfolio would return around 12 percent per annum.

 While this approach requires almost no knowledge or time, a buy and hold strategy will expose your portfolio to major swings in the market.
 But with a little bit of knowledge, not only can you increase your overall return, but more importantly, you will be able to limit your downside risk.

-You can find the top 10 stocks by market capitalization for an exchange on the Standard & Poors website.
+You can find the top 10 stocks by market capitalisation for an exchange on the Standard & Poors website.
 Market capitalisation is used to determine the dollar value of a company and is calculated by taking the number of shares a company has on issue and multiplying it by the share price.
 The stocks are then ranked from the largest company down to the smallest.

 To find the top 10 stocks on the Australian Securities Exchange, for example, you would search for the S&P/ASX200 on the Standard & Poors website and then click on the data tab and then the constituents tab.
 While this is the simplest method for managing your risk in the stock market, a more active investor, as the name suggests, would be more proactive in selecting stocks and managing their portfolio.
 So let's investigate how to do that.